-Since I’m so close to 500 lifers and I’ve already set my all-time record for most birds seen in a year and Colorado is creeping up on Illinois for first place on list of state birds, I’ve made those lists my priority this year.
-If there’s a fair chance for a lifer, I got for it.
+Since I’m so close to 500 lifers and I’ve already set my all-time record for most birds seen in a year and Colorado is creeping up on Illinois for first place on my list of state birds, I’ve made those lists my priority this year.
+If there’s a fair chance for a lifer, I go for it.
 If there are birds I haven’t seen yet this year, I go for them next.
 And if I have a chance at a bird I haven’t yet seen in Colorado, I shoot for that too.
 On this Saturday, I was aiming for these:

 Cheyenne Mountain State Park

 - Virginia’s Warbler — first for the year

 Hanover/Squirrel Creek Roads

 - Greater Roadrunner — first for the year and state